Dallara: Second generation (IR-00)

-Third generation (IR-03/IR-05)
+Third generation (IR-03/IR-04/IR-05)

 For the 2003 season, Dallara rolled out the new IR-03 chassis.
 This chassis would later become the de facto "spec-car" in the series.
-An aerodynamic update kit was released for 2007, which changed its designation to IR-05.
+An aerodynamic update kit was released for 2004, which changed its designation to IR-04 and later in 2007, which changed its designation to IR-05.
 In addition, paddle-shifters began seeing use in 2008, further developing and evolving this generation of Dallaras.
 Chassis bearing both the IR-03 and the IR-05 designations saw use through the end of the 2011 season.

 For the 2006 season, over 80% of the field began the season with a Dallara, a possible symptom of Panoz's (manufacturer of the G-Force chassis) perceived lack of interest.
 This was around the time Panoz began delivering the DP01 chassis to the rival Champ Car series.
 From 2007 to 2011 all IndyCar teams used the IR-05 chassis, although a few teams entered a Panoz/G-Force chassis into the 2007 Indianapolis 500 singly.
 Some smaller teams continued to utilize the slightly older IR-03 designated chassis, particularly at Indianapolis, with update kits installed to bring it up to equally competitive ground with the newer-assembled IR-05 due to cheaper costs.
 Dan Wheldon famously won the 2011 Indy 500 driving a nine year old IR-03.

 IndyCar implemented a general chassis and engine development freeze from the start of the 2009 season.
 The series began focusing on a new chassis/engine package to be rolled out for 2012.
 By this time, the Dallara IR-03/05 was exclusively paired with the Honda Indy V8, as other engine manufactures had departed.

 Fourth generation (IR-12/DW-12)

 Starting in 2012, Dallara began providing the common monocoque and suspension parts for the new IndyCar formulae – known as the IndyCar Safety Cell – with the intent that the bodywork and aero parts can and will be provided by other manufacturers.
 The cars will be branded by the make who provides the "Aero Kit."
 Dallara rolled out the chassis with its own optional spec aero kit.
 The aero kit concept was temporarily shelved due to cost concerns, making the Dallara kit the universal spec for 2012-2014.
 Unique aero kits (manufactured by Chevrolet and Honda, respectively) were introduced for 2015-2017, and Dallara ceased to support and production of their own.
-In 2018, the third generation of aero kits was introduced for the DW-12, again returning to a universal spec kit for all entries known as UAK18.
+In 2018, the third generation of aero kits was introduced for the DW-12, again returning to a universal spec kit for all entries known as UAK18 and will be used until 2026.
 On 18 October, Dallara confirmed that the 2012 series car would be named after the late IndyCar driver Dan Wheldon (DW-12) in honor of his work testing the car before his death two days prior at Las Vegas, with the new bumper/nerf bar section being featured, it was designed to prevent many similar single-seater crashes such as the one that killed Wheldon.